free-web-bootcamp/week-1/day1-html/Week1.md

 ### How long should this take?

+Day 1 should take as long as neccessary before you're comfortable creating HTML webpages.

+Note:

 Even though it is week 1 of the bootcamp, please take longer if you need it.
 I personally learned these concepts over 12 weeks during lunch breaks at work, so there's no rush!

+### I'm done, what is next

+Study the material a second time so that it has time to sink in.
+Once you're ready, head on over to day two.
+Keep up the good work!

 ### When is week two released?